Coinbene/API-SOPT-Documents/openapi-spot-rest-en.md

 ### Public Interface - Check the latest transaction information

 ```
-Get the latest deal information on the spot of the exchange
+Get the latest deal information on the spot of the exchange, The data is updated every 10 seconds
 Speed ​​limit rule: 3 times / 1 second
 HTTP GET /api/exchange/v2/market/trades
 ```